The keynote "fireside" speaker was Kahlile Bliss Mehr

 While we ate, Julie Gardner played beautiful Eastern European-themed viola music to go along with the Eastern European theme of our speaker.

-Go to our Bnai Shalom YouTube channel and look for Sept 2016 Bnai.
+Please go to our YouTube/BnaiShalomLatterDaySaintsAndJews channel and look for Kahlile Mehr Sept 2016.
 PLEASE subscribe to that YouTube channel.
-When we have 100 or more subscribers, we can have a custom URL.

 Brother Mehr told of early Jewish proselyting programs (long since terminated), and interesting facts about Jewish genealogy connection to Family History / FamilySearch dept. He also told of historical archives created in Kiev and other locations.
 This will be described well in the video.